-WHERE TO BOOK A MOUNT BROMO TOUR + MOUNT IJEN
+WHERE TO BOOK A MOUNT BROMO TOUR & MOUNT IJEN TOUR

 After arriving at Banyuwangi (Java port), drive approximately 2 hours before stopping for lunch.
 (Javanese and Indonesian food).

-From there, the drive is approximately 4 hours (with the pick up possibility at Probolinggo railway station around 4 / 5 pm) to reach the village of Bromo (2300m altitude), after the dinner in a warung (traditional Indonesian restaurant) spend the night in a simple but clean homestay (with hot water), ATTENTION very cold nights!
+From there, the drive is approximately 4 hours (with the pickup possibility at Probolinggo railway station around 4 or 5 pm) to reach the village of Bromo (2300m altitude), after dinner in a warung (traditional Indonesian restaurant) spend the night in a simple but clean homestay (with hot water), ATTENTION very cold nights!

 Drive back to the village in the Jeep for an excellent pancake breakfast before leaving on the way to the Kawah Ijen region.